thuongdv/playwright/README.md

 ## Project Note

-In parallel running, the AUT is not stable if multiple tests log with the same credentials.
-We apply the [Worker-scoped fixture](https://playwright.dev/docs/test-fixtures#worker-scoped-fixtures), so then if you want to run more four workers, please add more users in the **./data/users.json** file.
+In parallel running, the AUT is not stable if multiple tests login with the same credentials.
+So, we apply the [Worker-scoped fixture](https://playwright.dev/docs/test-fixtures#worker-scoped-fixtures).
+If you want to run more four workers, please add more users in the **./data/users.json** file.

 ## Install dependencies